Today, I will shed some light on why do induction cooktops turn off automatically.

 So join me as I explain the best reasons!

 Why Do Induction Cooktops Turn Off Automatically?

 The answer to the pertinent question- do induction cooktops turn off automatically… is YES.
 And these are 5 of the best reasons as to WHY.
-1) Induction cooker remains idle after the power is turned ON; 2) The pan is missing or the wrong type of pan was used; 3) The pan is not centered on the designated cooking zone area; 4) The Timer has been activated; 5) There’s liquid spilled on top of the cooktop.
+1) Induction cooker remains idle after the power is turned ON; 2) The pan is missing or the wrong size and type of pan was used; 3) The pan is not centered on the designated cooking zone area; 4) The Timer has been activated; 5) There’s liquid spilled on top of the cooktop.

-1. Remains Idle after Pressing Power ON
+1. Remains idle after Pressing Power ON